-The mission of the CBIP Program is to The mission of the CBIP Program is to assist local school divisions in providing a free and appropriate educational program for students with disabilities.
+The mission of the CBIP Program is to assist local school divisions in providing a free and appropriate educational program for students with disabilities.
 Albemarle County participates with 10 neighboring school systems in the Piedmont Regional Education Program (PREP).
-The regional approach seeks to provide high-quality services in a cost-effective manner in support of the Division's strategic plan. in support of the Division's strategic plan.
+The regional approach seeks to provide high-quality services in a cost-effective manner in support of the Division's strategic plan.